Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

 Notice that \eqref{delta1} is linear in $\mathbf{A}$.
-The coupling has a similar structure with the nonlinear case, figure \ref{fig:feynman} (a), except that one of the vector potentials is replaced by the Berry connection as illustrated in figure \ref{fig:feynman} (b).
-An important consequence of this is the generation of the second harmonics as shown in figure \ref{fig:feynman} (e).
+The coupling has a similar structure as the nonlinear case, figure \ref{fig2} (a), except that one of the vector potentials is replaced by the Berry connection as illustrated in figure \ref{fig2} (b).
+An important consequence of this is the generation of the second harmonics as shown in figure \ref{fig2} (e).
 In the conventional theory, only the third harmonic generation is possible \cite{Tsuji2015}.
 The second harmonic generation therefore is a unique experimental signature that we predict in our theory.
 The first order Higgs mode vanishes when $\mathbf{p}=0$.
 Hence, to observe the predicted second harmonic generation, there must be a non-zero center-of-mass momentum of the Cooper pairs.
 This can be achieved by inducing a supercurrent in the superconducting sample.
-The Higgs resonance $\Omega=\pm 2\Delta_0$ is consistent with the known Higgs mode gap \cite{Anderson1958, Tsuji2015}, with the plus-minus frequency pairs coming from the particle-hole symmetry.
+The matrix $\mathbb{B}^{(1)}_{geom}(t,\mathcal{A})_{ij}$ have poles at $\Omega=\pm 2\Delta_0$ that are consistent with the known Higgs mode gap \cite{Anderson1958, Tsuji2015}, with the plus-minus frequency pairs coming from the particle-hole symmetry.
+For the rest of the examples that we consider below, we will focus on the positive frequency.

 The resulting expression for the second order Higgs mode is long but can be schematically divided into two major contributions: